andrewdpoh/Bamboo_Docs/docs/Client/Command_Classes/command_cmd.md

 ### Description

 This function first retrieves all available exploits from the Bamboo Teamserver using the `/exploit/view_all` endpoint.
-The user will select an exploit, and start start configuring it.
+The user will select an exploit, and start configuring it.
 This function is dynamic in a way that only shows what can be chosen to the user.
 As different exploits have different configurations, each exploit configuration steps may be different.
 If during the configuration, the user wants to stop the process, the `/exploit/quit` endpoint will be called for logging purposes.
 The `/exploit/send_config` endpoint will be called to proceed once the user confirms the exploitation.

 ### Function Argument